-The magnificent Southern magnolia tree, commonly known as Magnolia grandiflora, is a well-loved tree that is prized for its beautiful appearance and delightful scented blooms.
+The magnificent Southern magnolia tree, also known as Magnolia grandiflora, is a cherished tree admired for its magnificent appearance and delightful fragrant flowers.

 This evergreen tree stands as a testament to nature’s beauty, often seen gracing landscapes throughout the U.S.